oslabs-beta/Swell/docs/DEV-README.md

 - HTTP/2 stress testing with `GET` requests
 - GraphQL stress testing with `Query`
 - Mock server for HTTP/2 (`Express`)
+- WebRTC testing for text, video, and audio channel connections
 - Ability to store historical requests and create/delete workspaces
 - Frontend conversion to TypeScript
 - From a codebase standpoint: